(1967 – 2020)

 Michael T. Hemann uses mouse models to combat cancers resistant to chemotherapy.

-Nancy Hopkins worked on the genetics of mouse RNA tumor viruses; on the genetics of early vertebrate development using zebrafish; and on the fish as a cancer model.
+Before closing her lab, Nancy Hopkins worked on the genetics of mouse RNA tumor viruses; on the genetics of early vertebrate development using zebrafish; and on the fish as a cancer model.

 H. Robert Horvitz analyzes the roles of genes in animal development and behavior, gaining insight into human disease.